 Implementation Tools: the Vortex Approach incorporates a suite of implementation tools designed to facilitate both the preparation and intervention phases of advanced airway care.
 These aim to present information in a manner that is simple enough to be accessible to teams during clinical practice.
 These adjunctive tools work in an integrated fashion with the primary Vortex tool using the same concepts and language.

 Foundation Resources for the Vortex Approach: "implementation" tools will not be effective without prior familiarity and training to lay a foundation for their use.
-The Vortex Approach therefore provides a number of "foundation" resources that establish understanding of the background principles of the Vortex Approach and proficiency in the team behaviours required for its successful implementation.
+The Vortex Approach therefore provides a number of "foundation" resources that establish understanding of the background principle specific to the Vortex Approach and proficiency in the team behaviours required for its successful implementation.

 Technical Foundation Material: effective airway management requires that clinicians have a foundation in the requisite technical knowledge, skills and attitudes that make them competent to make appropriate decisions in response to the prompts provided by the Vortex and implement the chosen interventions.
-Although the resources of the Vortex Approach provides a limited amount of technical material, the bulk of this technical content should be derived from other recognised airway management resources and formal airway training programs.
-The purpose of the Vortex Approach is simply to provide a template to access this technical background material in real-time.
+Although the resources of the Vortex Approach provide a limited amount of technical material, the bulk of this technical content should be derived from other recognised airway management resources and formal airway training programs.
+The Vortex Approach then provides a template to prompt team recall and application of this technical background material in real-time.
 Thus the Vortex Approach should not be viewed as an alternative to the major airway algorithms but as a complementary resource, designed to facilitate implementation of the management recommendations outlined by these training tools and improve the performance of clinical teams.

 The Vortex serves to maximise opportunities to establish alveolar oxygen delivery by:

 - Facilitating efficient best efforts at each of the three upper airway lifelines.

 - Encouraging appropriate decision making when any of these are successful and the Green Zone is entered.